cseanburns/personal_knowledge_mgmt/src/2-backup.md

 on [Windows 10/11][windowsEncrypt].
 Be sure to use a strong password, and be sure to keep that password safe.
-Also, be aware that if you lose the password, or forget it, then you lose access to the drive.
+Be aware that if you lose the password, or forget it, then you lose access to the drive.

 It's usually a good idea to keep your external drive